4 Important Treatments You Need After Drug Detox

 Drug detox is an essential addiction treatment that helps you overcome physical dependency on substances.
 Many times, drug detox treatments can help you stop experiencing intense cravings and withdrawal symptoms associated with quitting drug use.
 Though drug detox is highly effective at treating the physical aspects of addiction, other treatments are often needed to address the psychological aspects of addiction, and to prevent relapse after detox.

-If you’re struggling with addiction and aren’t sure where to turn for help, call our 24/7 confidential helpline at 800-405-2627.
+If you’re struggling with addiction and aren’t sure where to turn for help, call our 24/7 confidential helpline at 800-405-2627 (Who Answers?).
 Our caring drug abuse counselors will guide you toward nearby detox and rehab centers that can help you successfully overcome substance abuse.

 Here are four important treatments you should have after going through drug detox.